 GCP Compute Network

-For full details see the official documentation: https://cloud.google.com/vpc/docs/vpc.
+For a full description see the official Google Cloud documentation: https://cloud.google.com/vpc/docs/vpc.

 Terrafrom Mappings: